leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 > The white shark is the specie with more case attacks registered, but it is responsible for only 19 of fatal deaths.

 ## Improvements
-I answer the questions using mask, but if I restart I would use groupby to solve faster and clear the solution.
+I answer the questions using mask, but if I restart I would use groupby to solve faster and clear the solution.</br>
+I focus on extract data to answer questions about the database, but the designs of dataset cleaned could be better (some columns with space renamed and data ordered by data).